Kikiodazie/FileSearcherCLIApp/README.md

 # FileSearcherCLIApp
-A file searcher app that searches files by text using Regex and adds files containing the matching the text to a zipFile.
+A file searcher app that searches files by text using Regex and adds files containing the matching text to a zipFile.

 ## Usage
 - Clone the repo.